The class photo, another story of school?

 Between public and private

-Delphine Campagnolle, director of the National Museum of Education (MUNAÉ), points out that "it is a highly symbolic object, halfway between school and the private sphere, because these images are very often kept, or even passed down within a family."
+Director of the National Museum of Education (MUNAÉ), Delphine Campagnolle emphasizes that "it is a highly symbolic object, halfway between school and the private sphere, because these images are very often kept, or even passed down within a family."
 This nostalgic approach can be found on websites where people hope to find a long-lost friend from their class photos.
 This is the case with Copains d'avant, which claims to have more than 15 million members.

 From the end ofthe 19th century, photographers began to specialize in portrait photography or school photography, such as Pierre Petit (1831-1909).
 School photography companies were created, such as David et Vallois in 1867 and Tourte et Petitin in 1882.

 The democratization and proliferation of class photos forced schools to regulate the terms and conditions for taking photos as early as 1927.
 The latest French circular on school photography dates from 2003.
-It aims to prevent abuses by drawing up a "code of conduct" for class photos that respects the rights of all those involved in the photo, whether the photographer, the school, or minors, with the necessary parental consent.
+It aims to prevent abuses by establishing a "code of conduct" for class photos that respects the rights of all those involved in the photo, whether the photographer, the school, or minor children with the necessary parental consent.

 The teacher in the center

-In 2017, the beautiful exhibition at the National Museum of Education clearly showed that class photos were not only a cultural witness but also a tool for understanding the history of educational institutions.
-For example, they contradict the legend of the use of uniforms, which never existed in public schools inthe 19th century; this was a phenomenon specific to religious institutions.
+In 2017, the wonderful exhibition at the National Museum of Education clearly showed that class photos were not only a cultural record but also a tool for understanding the history of educational institutions.
+For example, they contradict the legend that uniforms were worn in public schools inthe 19th century, as this was actually a phenomenon specific to religious institutions.

-With the introduction of free, compulsory, secular education by Jules Ferry in 1881-1882, class photos became a necessary reflection of "school order" and school culture, embodying the values of rigor, seriousness, and obedience among students.
-The photo of the class at the Buigny les Gamaches school in 1906 is an illuminating example of the staging desired by the educational institution.
+With the introduction of free, compulsory, secular education by Jules Ferry in 1881-1882, class photos became a necessary reflection of "school order" and a form of schooling, with values of rigor, seriousness, and obedience among students.
+The photo of the class at the school in Buigny les Gamaches in 1906 is an illuminating example of the staging desired by the educational institution.

 More natural

-In themid-20th century, thanks to technical advances in shutter speed and the institution's own desire for change, photography evolved toward a more "natural" look.
-Faces are smiling more, whether they belong to students or teachers.
-But does the class photo illustrate the transformation or the immobility of the "school universe"?
+In themid-20th century, thanks to technical advances in shutter speed and the institution's desire to do so, photography evolved toward a more "natural" look.
+Faces are more smiling, whether they belong to students or teachers.
+However, does the class photo illustrate the transformation or the immobility of the "school universe"?

 A nostalgic symbol of childhood, the class photo is slowly evolving.
-Isn't it a sign of an educational institution that, while undergoing fundamental modernization, remains unchanged in its academic form?![]()
+Isn't it a sign of an educational institution that, while undergoing fundamental modernization, remains unchanged in terms of its academic structure?The Conversation

 Sylvain Wagnon, Professor of Education Sciences, Faculty of Education, University of Montpellier